plurid/plurid/docs/CONTROL_SURFACE.md

   `chromeKey`); `looks`, `LOOK_NAMES`, `LOOK_TOKENS`, `deriveLook`, `themeFromLook`, `lookStylesheet` and `PluridLookStyle` are re-exported.
 The recipe: [`examples/custom-chrome`](../examples/custom-chrome).

+### The chrome's language (`global.language`)

+The engine's own chrome — the toolbar drawers, the viewcube's faces, the shortcut names — speaks twelve languages: `arabic`, `chinese`, `english` (the default), `french`, `german`, `hindi`, `italian`, `japanese`, `norwegian`, `romanian`, `spanish`, `ukrainian`.
+Set `global.language` (flat `language`), or let a reader pick one in the Global drawer; `internationalization.languages` is that list, and the dropdown is generated from it.

+Plane CONTENT is the host's: the engine never translates it, and a host that speaks more languages than these keeps its own strings.
+The tables are checked by a test rather than by eye (`plurid-data`): every language carries every field in the fields' own order, nothing is empty, nothing is left in English, and two fields English tells apart are told apart everywhere — the rule that caught `left` and `right` reading the same word in Chinese, `right` reading "correct" in Japanese and Hindi, and `allow rotation y` reading "allow rotation x" in Romanian (2026-09-13).
+Arabic renders right-to-left inside its own labels by the browser's own bidi algorithm; the chrome's LAYOUT stays left-to-right (a mirrored chrome is not built).

 ### Stable DOM contract (`data-plurid-*`) and chrome isolation

 The engine's DOM is addressable through `data-plurid-*` attributes, which are a documented contract: tests,